Additional

 i) |

-Applies to Fellows of the SOE who are registered as Chartered Engineers with the Engineering Council of the United Kingdom (the Chartered Engineers status must be obtained through Membership or Fellowship of the SOE) in the Control, Automation & Instrumentation (CAI) and Mechanical (MCL) Engineering Disciplines. |
+Applies to Fellows of the SOE who are registered as Chartered Engineers with the Engineering Council of the United Kingdom (the Chartered Engineers status must be obtained through Membership or Fellowship of the SOE) in the Control, Automation & Instrumentation (CAI) and Mechanical (MCL) and Manufacturing, Industrial & Systems (MIS) Engineering Disciplines. |

 |